masaliev/nestjs-redoc/README.md

-## NestJS ReDoc (Swagger UI Alternative) - Jozefazz
+## NestJS ReDoc (Swagger UI Alternative) - Jozefazz Version

+## Introduction
+I have tried most of the Redoc integrate NestJS solutions available on the market, but due to a lack of maintenance over a long period, many outdated packages were being used, leading to installation failures.
+This version has been modified and improved, allowing for perfect integration with NestJS 10.0.0

+-Jozefazz
 ## Features

 - Customizable theme
 - It's almost a drop in replacement for you current swagger UI, you only need to import this package and modify any settings you may want to change (e.g: Page title, ReDoc options)

-NB: Please read the [ReDoc](https://github.com/Redocly/redoc) Documentation firstly.
+NB: Please read the [ReDoc](https://redocly.com/docs/redoc/) Documentation firstly.

 ## 🗿 Installation